LexvanEmpel/test/docs/Markdownfiles/index.md

-# GISwater Custom Documentation
+# Giswater Custom Documentation

-Welcome to the **GISwater Custom Documentation**, an optimized and tailored guide for your organization's use of GISwater.
-Fast, dynamic, and built to adapt to your needs, this documentation is structured to give you the best experience while navigating your GISwater functions.
+Welcome to the **Giswater Custom Documentation**, an optimized and tailored guide for your organization's use of Giswater.
+Fast, dynamic, and built to adapt to your needs, this documentation is structured to give you the best experience while navigating your Giswater functions.

 <div style="display: flex; gap: 20px;">

   <div style="flex: 1;">
     <h2>🚀 Ultra-fast & Efficient</h2>
-    <p>Our GISwater implementation ensures quick data processing, with optimized workflows for both small and large datasets.</p>
+    <p>Our Giswater implementation ensures quick data processing, with optimized workflows for both small and large datasets.</p>
   </div>

   <div style="flex: 1;">